Discover Mexico through its flavors

 This is the result of a culinary process from the Pre-hispanic era, when this meal was known as “Mulli”which means potage or mix.
 Nowadays we have over 50 different types of mole, such as cheese mole, white mole, almond mole, black mole and the famous mole from the City of Puebla.

-This recipe includes over 15 ingredients: chocolate, tortillas, peanut, nuts, raisins, sesame seeds, onion, garlic, plantains, pasilla chili and the list continues to create one of most delicious dishes in Mexico.
+This recipe includes over 15 ingredients: chocolate, tortillas, peanut, nuts, raisins, sesame seeds, onion, garlic, plantains, pasilla chili, and the list continues to create one of the most delicious dishes in Mexico.
 The traditional way to eat this meal is with chicken and white rice.

 Tip: Mexico celebrates every year the “Festival of Mole Poblano” in June in the City of Puebla.

 This meal is like a soup made with maize grains, chicken or pork meat, radishes, lettuce, tortillas chips, chili powder, avocado, cheese, and crackling pork.
 The word pozole comes from the nahuatl “pozolli” that means boiled.
 There’s a word of the Cahita ethnicity which is”Posoli” and it means cooked maize.

 This is the perfect breakfast after a party night, at least that is what Mexicans say!